Policies & privacy

 To strengthen and enrich our community through inclusive, sustainable, and responsive library services that support the vision of the City of Cockburn, and which promote and celebrate diversity, community connection, literacy, learning, and lifestyle.

-The policy provides a framework for the selection, maintenance, weeding and evaluation of the Cockburn Libraries’ collection.
+The guidelines provide a framework for the selection, maintenance, weeding and evaluation of the Cockburn Libraries’ collection.

-This Collection Development Policy will be used to ensure the Cockburn Libraries’ collection remains vibrant, useful, popular and informative: an asset to the community.
+This Collection Development Guidelines will be used to ensure the Cockburn Libraries’ collection remains vibrant, useful, popular and informative: an asset to the community.

 The City of Cockburn is a largely suburban council district that lies south of Fremantle.
 Its heritage – both Indigenous and colonial – is rich and varied.
 The current population comprises families who have long ancestral association with the district, as well as many young families moving into the area to access affordable housing and local resources, and a large migrant population.
 In 2013, the population reached 100,000 people and continues to grow.